 3. Applications of nanomaterials in environment, renewable energy and nanoelectromechanical systems.

 Cecilia Mattevi is a Royal Society University Research Fellow in the Department of Materials at Imperial College London since October 1, 2012.
-Her research interests centre on science and engineering of novel 2D atomically thin materials to enable applications in energy conversion and energy storage.
+Her research interests centre on science and engineering of novel 2D atomically thin materials to enable applications in energy conversion and storage.
 Mattevi’s research group focuses on the synthesis of 2D materials with tailored properties, and their three-dimensional structuring in the form of miniaturized devices.

 Adrian Bachtold is a professor at The Institute of Photonic Sciences (ICFO) in Barcelona.
 He obtained his PhD from the university of Basel.
 The activities of his group focus on mechanical resonators based on carbon nanotubes, graphene, and semiconductor monolayers.
 The aim of the group is to take advantage of the exceptional sensing capabilities of these resonators to study physical phenomena in extreme regimes that have not been explored thus far, because conventional measurement methods lack sensitivity.
 The work is highly interdisciplinary with possible implications in quantum science, optomechanics, nanoscience, condensed matter, and low-temperature physics.
 Adrian Bachtold is fellow of the American Physical Society.